Mummers' play: Overview

 Mummers' and guisers' plays were formerly performed throughout much of English-speaking Great Britain and Ireland, spreading to other English-speaking parts of the world including Newfoundland and Saint Kitts and Nevis.
-There are a few surviving traditional teams of mummers in England and Ireland, but there have been many revivals of mumming, often associated nowadays with morris and sword dance groups.
-These performances are comparable in some respects with others throughout Europe.
+There are a few surviving traditional teams of mummers in England and Ireland, but there have been many revivals of mummers' plays, often associated nowadays with morris and sword dance groups.

 Broadly comic performances, the most common type features a doctor who has a magic potion able to resuscitate the vanquished character.
 Early scholars of folk drama, influenced by James Frazer's The Golden Bough, tended to view these plays as descendants of pre-Christian fertility ritual, but modern researchers have subjected this interpretation to criticism.

 The Doctor brings St George back to life in a 2015 production by the St Albans Mummers.

 The characters may be introduced in a series of short speeches (usually in rhyming couplets) or they may introduce themselves in the course of the play's action.
-The principal characters, presented in a wide variety of manners, are a hero, most commonly Saint George, King George, or Prince George (but Robin Hood in the Cotswolds and Galoshin in Scotland), and his chief opponent (known as the Turkish Knight in southern England, but named Slasher elsewhere), and a quack Doctor who comes to restore the dead man to life.
-Other characters include: Old Father Christmas, who introduces some plays, the Fool and Beelzebub or Little Devil Doubt (who demands money from the audience).
+The principal characters, presented in a wide variety of manners, are a hero, most commonly Saint George, King George, or Prince George (but Robin Hood in the Cotswolds and Galoshin in Scotland), and his chief opponent (known as the Turkish Knight in southern England, but with other names such as Slasher or Prince of Paradine elsewhere), and a quack Doctor who comes to restore the dead man to life.
+Other characters include: Old Father Christmas, who introduces some plays, the Fool, and Beelzebub or Little Devil Doubt (who demands money from the audience).

 In Ynysmeudwy near Swansea groups of four boys dressed as Crwmpyn (hunchback) John, Indian Dark, Robin Hood and Doctor Brown took the play from house to house on Bonfire Night and were rewarded with money.

 Despite the frequent presence of Saint George, the Dragon rarely appears although it is often mentioned.
 A dragon seems to have appeared in the Revesby Ploughboys' Play in 1779, along with a "wild worm" (possibly mechanical), but it had no words.
 In the few instances where the dragon appears and speaks its words can be traced back to a Cornish script published by William Sandys in 1833.

 Weston Mummers perform at the Packhorse Inn, Southstoke on Boxing Day, 2007.

 In 1418 a law was passed in London forbidding in the city "mumming, plays, interludes or any other disguisings with any feigned beards, painted visors, deformed or coloured visages in any wise, upon pain of imprisonment".

 Mumming was a way of raising money and the play was taken round the big houses.
 Most Southern English versions end with the entrance of "Little Johnny Jack his wife and family on his back".
 Johnny, traditionally played by the youngest mummer in the group, first asks for food and then more urgently for money.
 Johnny Jack's wife and family were either dolls in a model house or sometimes a picture.